dougbutner/web-4/README.md

 ## What could be used to generate a biokey?
 This stream of data (video + audio biometric expression) could be a user doing a series of hand gestures, singing a part of a song, speaking a phrase, speaking a phrase in different voices, clapping, making a series of facial expressions or movements, or anything else one can imagine.

 For security, biometric expressions (used to make a biokey) must be unique (for example, which combination of words to speak) and many types must be available (gestures, movement, singing, clapping, etc) and used in combination. **If each person's biokey was generated from the same single biometric expression, it would be a matter of time before specific AI could be developed to deepfake it for anyone**.
 If the user is the only one that knows their biometric expressions it becomes nearly impossible to guess the type and nature of the expression, and even if that is known, difficult to use the same technique on more than one account.
+It also means this expresion can be forgotten, making accounts not recoverable.
 The nature of the uniqueness could be chosen by the user, or generated at random from the biokey software which would prompt the user to complete an action in a specific way.

+With a wallet storing your encrypted key, you will only need to preform your biosecret in the event of adding to a new wallet or in case of account recovery.
+There is also the option to create a **hybrid system** where a normal private key is generated in tandem with a **recovery **, used only in the event of a compromised account, similar to the Mandel (formerly [EOSIO](https://eos.io/)) software.

 ## Why do we need this, again?
 Democratic systems certainly are being built without biometric verification, and will continue to be even after suitable biometric technology develops along the open source, client-side requirements.
 For now, **decentralized solutions** like [Civic](https://www.civic.com/), and centralized tech like [Facetec](https://www.facetec.com/FaceTec_3D_Face_Matching_Whitepaper.pdf) provide the necessary individuality at the cost of trust and requirement of citizenship.
-Additionally, **biometric data can be avoided entirely** by using a social verification platform like [BrightID](https://www.brightid.org/) As different projects implement web 4 in their own ways, the ideas presented thus far will develop as flaws are found.
+Additionally, **biometric data can be avoided entirely** by using a social verification platform like [BrightID](https://www.brightid.org/) or [Eden on EOS](https://edeneos.org/).
+As different projects implement web 4 in their own ways, the ideas presented thus far will develop as flaws are found.
 And there's always the ability to use a whitelist, the most low-tech, high-trust, and simplest solution.

 ## Trust Issues
 The biggest issue with biometrics is the lack of trust the general population has (or should have) with giving up their biometric data, including the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's **lack of clear consent**, and lack of understanding the technology itself.